-- The amount of water used is converted into emissions by applying the water supply carbon conversion factor from the set published by the government. - Our carbon figure also needs to take account of the emissions caused by the disposal and treatment of our wastewater.
+- The amount of water used is converted into emissions by applying the water supply carbon conversion factor from the set published by the UK Government10. - Our carbon figure also needs to take account of the emissions caused by the disposal and treatment of our wastewater.
 Our wastewater is not metered therefore we estimate it as 90% of the amount of water we have used.
-This is based on the calculations made by the University's wastewater services provider.
-We then convert this figure into carbon emissions by applying the water treatment carbon conversion factors from DEFRA.

-• We sum both figures to calculate total emissions from water use.
+We then convert this figure into carbon emissions by applying the water treatment carbon conversion factors from factors published by the UK Government. - We sum both figures to calculate total emissions from water use.

-Assumptions made or limitations of the data: A lack of automated readings means a higher degree of estimated billing takes place this can either inflate or underestimate the consumption at particular sites.
+Assumptions made or limitations of the data: A lack of automated readings means a higher degree of estimated billing made by the supplier takes place and this can either inflate or underestimate the consumption at particular sites.